 Ally says: “I encourage my peers to become involved in their communities and learn more about cancer research and prevention.”

 Latest: In just two seasons partnering with MiLB teams, over $7,500 was raised to support Research for a Cure.
-Ally, a senior in high school, will be attending the University of Notre Dame this fall.
+Ally is currently a student at Georgetown University.

 Learn more: Check out Ally’s Crowdrise page.